1937 Neath Rural District Council election: Overview of the results

 Having won control of the authority for the first time in 1934, Labour consolidated their position by winning a number of additional seats across the area with the Independent group, which previously controlled the authority, reduced to only six members.

 Candidates

 Most seats were contested although a number of Labour candidates were returned unopposed including former chairmen William Jones (Tonmawr) and John James (Onllwyn) even though they had fallen out with their own party a few months earlier.

 A feature of the election was the decision of a number of long-serving Independent members not to seek re-election.
 These included Ogley David, father of the Council and a member for many years, who had also recently stood down from the Glamorgan County Council.
 His brother, Isaac David, also stood down.

 Outcome

 Labour captured a number of seats from the Independents, including two vacated by Independents at Blaenrhonddan, another two at Skewen (where the former Glamorgan county councillor W.P.
 Jenkins headed the poll), and a further seat at Crynant.
-Labour also regained the seat at Resolven lost at a by-election a few years previously.
+Labour also regained the seat of Resolven lost at a by-election a few years previously.